shariati/setupmymac/README.md

 Tools, Package managers, and configuration:

+* [JDK] (Java SE Development Kit) For Java Developers.
+Includes a complete JRE plus tools for developing, debugging, and monitoring.
 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [Yarn] for managing JavaScript packages
 * [Rbenv] for managing versions of Ruby